Warren-Sanders rift has progressives nervous about fallout

 Still, “If you antagonize the other person’s supporters, it has lasting impact on you,” Axelrod said, adding “To the extent that they’re dividing the (progressive) base, it probably rebounds to the benefit of others.”

-Others see feuding that causes shifting support within the party as potentially weakening the Democrats’ overall electoral case.
+Others see feuding that causes shifting support within the party as potentially weakening the case for all Democrats.

 “We can’t have it,” said Terry McAuliffe, a former Virginia governor and one-time national party chairman who considered a 2020 bid himself.
 The hope, McAuliffe said, is that the coalescing priority of defeating Trump supersedes any primary tension.